UFResearchComputing/git-training/Hands-on3.md

 [magitz@login2 planets]$
 ```

-**Notice** that when we try to do the `git push` git tells us that it can't do that since there isn't an "upstream branch" or somewhere to push this to.
-But again, git offers a suggestion and the command ` git push --set-upstream origin markdown` is indeed what we want--make a branch called "markdown" in the source called "origin"--which is what our github.com repository is called.
+**Notice** that when we try to do the `git push` git tells us that it can't do that since there isn't an "upstream branch" or somewhere to push to.
+But again, git offers a suggestion and the command ` git push --set-upstream origin markdown` is indeed what we want--make a branch called "markdown" in the place called "origin"--which is what our github.com repository is called.

 Go back to github.com and reload the repo.
 You will see that there is a notification of a new branch:

 ![Screenshot of new branch pushed in github.com](images/git_branch.png)

-Click on the mars.txt file.
+Click on the `mars.txt` file.
 What does it look like?

 We are viewing the master branch.
-Eveything is there and just as we left it.
+Everything is there and just as we left it.
 If we want to see the markdown branch, we can select that from the pull down:
 ![Screenshot of changing branches](images/git_change_branch.png)

 ### Change master branch

 We realize that we want to get rid of our ill considered change.
-Let's do this in the mast branch.
-Check that out (`git checkout master`), make the change, add the file, commit the change and push it to github.
+But aren't done moving our content to Markdown.
+That's fine.
+We can still edit the master branch too.
+Check out the master branch (`git checkout master`), make the change (deleting the last line "`An ill-considered change`"), add the file, commit the change and push it to github.

 ### Merge the branch

 Now we decide that we are ready to merge our markdown branch into the master--effectively replace the old version with the new version.

-Go back to the main page of repo on github and this time, click the Comapre and pull request button.
+Go back to the main page of repo on github and this time, click the "Compare and pull request" button.

 ![Screenshot of changing branches](images/git_change_branch.png)

 On the page that comes up, we are opening a pull request--a request to pull the changes one the markdown branch into the master branch.

 ![Screenshot of pull request](images/git_pull_request.png)

 Also notice that github is showing that the request Can't be automatically merged.
-That is because there are changes on both the master and markdown branch since the two diverged.
+That is because there have been changes made on both the master and markdown branch since the two diverged (when me created the markdown branch).
 If we hadn't made the change on the master brach above, github would be able to automatically merge the request.
 But now we need to do some human intervention to sort out the conflicts.

-Go ahead and click the Create Pull Request button.
+Go ahead and click the "Create Pull Request" button.
 That pulls up the information about the conflicts that need to be resolved:

 ![Screenshot of merge conflicts](images/git_merge_conflicts.png)

-Notice that the Merge pull request is greyed out because you have not resolved the conflicts.
-Click on the Resolve conflicts button.
+Notice that the "Merge pull request" button is greyed out because you have not resolved the conflicts.
+Click on the "Resolve conflicts" button.

 ![Screenshot of conflicts](images/git_conflicts.png)

-The screen that comes up highlights the part of the file that are conflicting.
-Your job it to make it look how you want.
+The screen that comes up highlights the parts of the file that are conflicting.
+Your job is to make it look how you want.
 You need to delete the <<<<<<<<markdown, =====, etc. and text that you don't want.
-Essentially git had pointed out where the conflicts lie and added some text to help you understand the differences.
+Essentially git has pointed out where the conflicts lie and added some text to help you find the differences.
 Now it is up to you to make a file that you want for the merged version.

-When you are done editing the file, click the Mark as resolved button, then click the Commit merge button.
+When you are done editing the file, click the "Mark as resolved" button, then click the "Commit merge" button.
+As a note, for complex merges, you can make multiple commits in the merge process to break up testing and development on portions of the changes.

 Now you can merge the pull request:

 ![Screenshot of merge pull request](images/git_merge_pull_request.png)

 Confirm the merge and if you want, delete the markdown branch.